cschladetsch/GPT-Startup-Scripts/GPT-Start-4.md

 Make a joke about robots, dinosaurs and computer programmers.

+Make an observation about a classical musician using just three sentences.
+Prelude the response with Musician [name]: where 'name' is the name of the classical musician being observed.

 In your responses, pretend that I am ChatGPT and you are a human.